 An in-school suspension is a removal of a student from regular classroom activities, but not from the school premises.
-The procedure for an in-school suspension of no more than (10) school days (consecutive or cumulatively for multiple infractions during the school year) will be as follows:
+In House Suspension may be used as an alternative to a short-term out of school suspension.
+The procedure for an inschool suspension of no more than (10) school days (consecutive or cumulatively for multiple infractions during the school year) will be as follows:

 - 1. The administrator will inform the student of the disciplinary offense charged, the basis for the charge, and provide the student an opportunity to respond.
 If the administrator determines that the student committed the disciplinary offense, the administrator will inform the student of the length of the student's in-school suspension, which may not exceed 10 days, cumulatively or consecutively, in a school year. - 2.
 On the same day as the in-school suspension decision, the administrator will make reasonable efforts to notify the parent orally of the disciplinary offense, the reasons for concluding that the student committed the infraction, and the length of the in-school suspension.
-The administrator will also invite the parent to a meeting to discuss the student's academic performance and behavior, strategies for student engagement, and possible responses to the behavior.
-Such meeting will be scheduled on the day of the suspension if possible, and if not, as soon thereafter as possible.
 If the administrator is unable to reach the parent after making and documenting at least (2) attempts to do so, such attempts will constitute reasonable efforts for purposes of orally informing the parent of the in-school suspension. - 3.
-The administrator will send written notice to the student and parent about the in-school suspension, including the reason and the length of the in-school suspension, and inviting the parent to a meeting with the principal for the purpose set forth above, if such meeting has not already occurred.
+The administrator will send written notice to the student and parent about the in-school suspension, including the reason and the length of the in-school suspension.
 The administrator will deliver such notice on the day of the suspension by hand-delivery, certified mail, first-class mail, email to an address provided by the parent for school communications, or by other method of delivery agreed to by the administrator and the parent.